spencerschrock/hs100/README.md

 {"netif":{"set_stainfo":{"key_type":3,"password":"fireandblood","ssid":"Winternet is Coming"}}}
 ```

-The credentials to my TP-Link Cloud Account and my Wifi Network are easily recovered from the network capture.
+The (temporary) credentials to my TP-Link Cloud Account and my Wi-Fi Network are easily recovered from capture.

-# Enumerating commands
+# Enumerating HS100 commands

  With the encryption algorithm known, I began capturing traffic related to functions available in the Kasa App.
 This process was painstaking because the plugs cannot be used on an open wifi network.
 I found this ironic, give that the device setup occurs over an open wifi network.

-Therefore I had to use Wireshark to decrypt the WPA2 traffic for my network and copy and paste the TCP payloads into my script for decoding.
+Therefore I had to use Wireshark to decrypt the WPA2 traffic for my network.
+As far as I know, there's no built in way to export this decrypted traffic, so I copy and pasted the TCP payloads into my script for decoding.
 The following list is non-exhaustive.

 Get System Info
 ```